YFMao15/AlgoBlockchain/README.md

-This is the repo to build & test smart contract for Algorand.
+**This is the repo to build & test smart contract for Algorand.**

-Code structure:
+**WARNING:**

+This is an academic proof-of-concept prototype, and in particular has not received careful code review.
+This implementation is NOT ready for production use.

+**Code structure:**

 Contract.py, Advertiser.py, User.py, Utils.py -> main code designing smart contract app